-G15 Purpose of capital works program statement
+Purpose of capital works program statement

-Regulation 7(1)(a) and (b) requires that the budget contain a detailed listing of capital works expenditure for the budget year and subsequent 3 financial years.
+Regulation 7(1)(a) requires that the budget contain a statement of capital works for the budget year and subsequent 3 financial years.

 Regulation 8(4)(a) stipulates a detailed list of planned capital works expenditure for the budget year in relation to non-current assets by class according to the Local Government Model Financial Report, classified separately as to asset expenditure type (i.e. renewal, new, upgrade and expansion).
-In addition, the budget must also contain a summary of funding sources in relation to the capital works expenditure, classified separately as to grants, contributions, Council cash and borrowings as per Regulations 8(4)(b).
+In addition, the budget must also contain a summary of funding sources in relation to the capital works expenditure, classified separately as to grants, contributions, Council cash and borrowings as per Regulation 8(4)(b).